JCurtisRMIT/arduino/index.md

 Once this is going, you can now check the app to see if your device is online!
-Go back to the top and complete the tasks above using the Blynk Over USB sketch (Links to an external site.) as a basis.
+Go back to the top and complete the tasks above using the [**Blynk Over USB sketch**](https://github.com/blynkkk/blynk-library/blob/master/examples/Boards_USB_Serial/Arduino_Serial_USB/Arduino_Serial_USB.ino) as a basis.

 Happy Blynking!